-This Planning Area is bounded to the north by the Town of Moreau, to the east by I-87 and the Snook Kill, to the south by Ballard Road, and to the west by the foot of the Palmerton Range (Figure III-1).
+This Planning Area is bounded to the north by the Town of Moreau, to the east by I-87 and the Snook Kill, to the south by Ballard Road, and to the west by the foot of the Palmerton Range (Figure III-4).

 The Wilton Hamlet in the southwest corner of the area was the historic beginning of the Town also once known as "Palmertown."
 Several historic structures still exist in the Wilton Hamlet near the intersection of Route 9, Ballard Road and Corinth Mountain Road.
 The scale and functionality of the hamlet was adversely impacted by the construction of Route 9 and Ballard Road.
+The Route 9/Wilton Ganesvoort Road intersection is now visually dominated by truck storage and dirt piles.

 This area is predominantly zoned for 2 acre minimum lot size and includes single family residential housing along Blanchard Road, Washburn Road and Wilton Gansevoort Road.
+There are two mobile home parks on Wilton Gansevoort Road.

-The existing Wilton hamlet area is comprised of mixed use buildings.
+The existing Wilton hamlet area has a handful of small number of automotive-related business comprised of mixed use buildings.
 Large lots dominate this area with some agricultural activity taking place.
 A private waste transfer station, Hiram Hollow, is on Washburn Road.